-The key objectives of the Sustainability Plan are shown below and explained in the different sections of this report:
+The key objectives of the Sustainability Plan are shown below and explained in the different sections of this report.

 Target 2025 (1) 2021 2020 Sustainability Plan Indicators - Driver 1.
-Integrity and trust Naturgy Energy Group BitSight International Index 790 690 680 Coverage level of ESG audits over purchase volume with high ESG risk (%) 95.0 72.2 69.6 Maintain and renew ISO37001 and UNE19601 Certification (anti- bribery and criminal compliance management) Renew Yes Certification obtained Sustainability Plan Indicators - Driver 2.
-The opportunity of envir onmental challenges Absolute GHG emissions Scope 1 and Scope 2 (million tCO 2 eq) 11.4 13.5 15.5 Absolute GHG emissions Scope 3 (million tCO 2 eq) 114.1 136.5 123.2 CO 2 intensity in electricity generation (tCO 2 /GWh) 171 261 297 Generation mix from renewable sources measured in installed capacity over the total of the group (%) 56 33 29 Sustainability Plan Indicators - Driver 3.
+Integrity and trust Naturgy Energy Group BitSight International Index 790 690 680 Coverage level of ESG audits over purchase volume with high ESG risk (%) 95.0 72.2 69.6 Maintain and renew ISO37001 and UNE19601 Certification (anti-bribery and criminal compliance management) Renew Yes Yes Sustainability Plan Indicators - Driver 2.
+The opportunity of environment al challenges Absolute GHG emissions Scope 1 and Scope 2 (million tCO 2 eq) 11.4 13.5 15.5 Absolute GHG emissions Scope 3 (million tCO 2 eq) 114.1 136.5 123.2 CO 2 intensity in electricity generation (tCO 2 /GWh) 171 261 297 Generation mix from renewable sources measured in installed capacity over the total of the group (%) 56 33 29 Sustainability Plan Indicators - Driver 3.
 Customer experience Global satisfaction with service quality (1-10) 8.0 7.5 7.7 Interaction with digital channels (%) 53.8 48.7 41.4 Sustainability Plan Indicators - Driver 4.
 Commitment and talent Women in management posts (%) >40 21.2 22.6 Employee satisfaction (eNPS) - 0 to 100.
 Number of actions with an impact on overall satisfaction (%) 40 24 Not available Own staff lost time accidents frequency rate (OSHA criterion) 0,12 0.10 0.04 Own personal lost time accident severity rate (OSHA criterion) 6,15 2.61 4.14 Sustainability Plan Indicators - Driver 5.
-Innovation and new busin ness development Renewable gas projects in service (number) >30 2 2 Challenges and proofs of concept with start-ups in open innovation programmes (number) >100 5 12 Sustainability Plan Indicators - Driver 6.
-Social responsibility Total social investment (2) (million euro) >8 10 10 (2) Includes social investment in the local community and philanthropic investment.
-It is estimated that when a metho dology for asse essing social
+Innovation and new business de velopment Renewable gas projects in service (number) >30 2 2 Challenges and proofs of concept with start-ups in open innovation programmes (number) >100 5 12 Sustainability Plan Indicators - Driver 6.
+Social responsibility Total social investment (2) (million euro) >8 10 10

+(1) The objectives marked with an asterisk () are objectives under review, since less information was available at the time of their definition than is currently available, which means that their level of ambition should be reconsidered.
 (2) Includes social investment in the local community and philanthropic investment.
 It is estimated that when a methodology for assessing social impact is available, these figures will vary and definitive objectives will be established.